bcgov/dsp-team-documentation/docs/Macbook-pro-setup.md

 </br>
 \*\*  Should be pre-installed on setup

-The following are optional to be download as needed:
+The following are optional to be download as/if needed:

 - [Inkscape](https://inkscape.org/en/)
 - [Docker](https://www.docker.com/)